-P Perry P M Davis R Morgan
+P Perry

-an (alternate director to P M Davis)
+P M Davis

+R Morgan (resigned on 30 September 2022)

+M Jones (appointed on 14 November 2022)

 Going concern

 The Directors have prepared cash flow forecasts which indicate that the Group, and by virtue of this the Company, will have sufficient funds to meet its liabilities as they fall due - this takes into account the ability of Dŵr Cymru Cyfyngedig (DCC) to service the debt on-lent by the Company.
 Further details of the forecasts can be found under "going concern" in the notes to the financial statements on page 15.
 It is therefore appropriate to prepare the accounts on the going concern basis.